Is becoming an occupational health specialist right for me?

 Still unsure if becoming an occupational health specialist is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become an occupational health specialist or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become an Occupational Health Specialist

 High school students interested in becoming occupational health specialists should take courses in english, mathematics, chemistry, biology, and physics.
 A bachelor’s degree is needed in occupational health, safety, or a related scientific or technical field, such as engineering, biology, or chemistry.

 For some positions, a master’s degree is required in industrial hygiene, health physics, or a related subject.
 Typical courses include radiation science, hazardous material management and control, risk communications, and respiratory protection.
 These courses may vary, depending on the specialty in which a student wants to work.
 For example, courses in health physics focus on topics that differ from those in industrial hygiene.